TRUST POSTURE

 Sub-processors

-Cloudflare DNS, email routing, DDoS protection, TLS termination Request metadata
+Cloudflare — edge DNS, email routing, DDoS protection, TLS termination, Cloudflare Tunnel Request metadata (IP, headers, path) at the edge; no application payloads stored.
+US

 Compliance posture